research

 Working Papers/Work in Progress

-We study whether faster access to citizenship fosters the economic integration of immigrants in the host country.
-Our empirical setting is Germany, which overhauled its citizenship policy and laid down explicit criteria for naturalization for the first time in 1991.
-To identify causal effects, we use a Local Randomization Approach and a Fuzzy Regression Discontinuity Design, exploiting the fact that some immigrants face shorter residency requirements than others, depending on their age of arrival.
+We analyze whether faster access to citizenship fosters the economic integration of immigrants.
+Our empirical setting is Germany, which went from a strict concept of citizenship based on `jus sanguinis' to a more open citizenship policy.
+We make use of discontinuities in residency requirements faced by first-generation immigrants to estimate LATEs based on Local Randomization and Fuzzy RDD approaches.
 We find that a more liberal citizenship policy acts as a catalyst for integration, especially for immigrant women.
-Women's labor force participation increases by 9 percentage points and their earnings by 24%.
+Women's labor force participation increases by 8.9 percentage points and their earnings by 21.3%.
 We do not find any significant effects on immigrant men.